fluidecho/kurunt/README.md

 Kurunt is a distributed message processing framework for real-time data.

-Can be used for real-time analytics, applications, ETL for both small and big data.
+Can be used for real-time analytics, applications, ETL, for both small and big data.

 It's easy to get started no coding required.